zainab-ctrl/To-do_list-repo/README.md

 #  Demo

-To-Do list Application that note's tasks which have to be done
+It contain's list of tasks which have to be done or had done

 # Features
 <ul>
 <li> Add